 We will share these stories with educators, policymakers, and the general public to inspire them to support green schools and to listen to their youth.
-Youth stories will be shared through social media, conferences, events, and other avenues, including at the March 2014 Green Schools National Conference in Sacramento, California.
-Leading up to the conference, we will collect and share youth stories and select the best ones to feature at the Conference Exhibit Hall via large-format and table-top displays and to tell their stories live at the plenary session attended by more than 1,200 people.
+Youth stories will be shared through social media, conferences, events, and other avenues, including at the March 2015 Green Schools National Conference in Virginia Beach, Virginia.
+Leading up to the conference, we will collect and share youth stories and select the best ones to feature on our website and social media channels.

-We will offer a scholarship to the student author with the best story to share his/her story and participate in the Green Schools National Student Summit, held in parallel with the conference.
+We will offer a scholarship to the student author with the best story to share his/her story as a keynote speaker and participate in the Green Schools National Student Summit, held in parallel with the conference.

 After the conference, we will continue to use and publicize the stories in support of green schools policy reforms, state environmental literacy plans, legislation, and other advocacy forums.
-And all students that submit a story will be entered into a raffle to win a $50 gift card to REI.
+We have several cash prizes.

 We want to hear your unique perspective and invite you to share your story.
 Perhaps you or your students participated in a habitat restoration project with a school club, worked in a community garden, went on an outdoor adventure, or learned about climate change in your environmental science class.
 Follow our writing prompts and SUBMIT YOUR STORY, PHOTOGRAPHS OR A VIDEO HERE.
 The DEADLINE for submitting stories to be considered for the national conference is January 16, 2015.